JHKim-snu/jhkim-snu.github.io/index.md

 - [Oct 2023] Invited talk at <a href="https://">AI</a>.
 - [Jul 2023] AI mentoring in <a href="https://www.posco.co.kr/homepage/docs/eng7/jsp/s91a0000001i.jsp">Posco</a>!
 - [Jun 2023] We have a <a href="https://arxiv.org/abs/2307.05963">paper</a> accepted to IROS 2023
-- [xxx 2023] Samsung AI Expert mentor
+- [Jun 2023] Samsung AI Expert mentor
 - [Dec 2022] <a href="https://www.kiise.or.kr/academyEng/main/getContent.faEng?content_no=1&MENU_ID=010100">Korea Software Congress</a> Paper Honor Award!
 - [Aug 2022] Starting a collaborative project with <a href="https://www.surromind.ai/">SurroMind</a>
 - [Jul 2022] Great experience mentoring AI projects in <a href="https://www.posco.co.kr/homepage/docs/eng7/jsp/s91a0000001i.jsp">Posco</a>!